Breastfeeding in the workplace

 This involves all the challenges that a mother may face on their return to work after having a baby: the time away from the workplace (which may extend far beyond maternity leave), juggling childcare, and breast feeding, among others.

-The government has been bringing in more proactive measures to try and reduce the gender pay gap.
-In April, gender pay cap reporting was introduced for large companies.
+The government has been bringing in more proactive measures to try and reduce the gender pay gap and gender pay cap reporting has been introduced for large companies.
 Where a gap exists, they may wish to explain it publicly.
 Policies that support breast feeding could be helpful in closing the gender pay gap and in showing that a company is taking the issue seriously.

 A maternity manifesto

 They stated that the UK is one of the few places in the world not to provide a statutory right to breastfeed upon a return to work.
 They cite the US, where employers must provide women with private facilities and a reasonable time away to express milk.

 Of course, breastfeeding won’t be for every mother.
 But for mothers that do feed their infants in this way, having a supportive employer could help them and the company they work for.
 If you need help developing a policy to accommodate breastfeeding mothers, we can help.
 Get in touch to find out more.